 Charleston Houses and Gardens Tour – a Festival of Quirkiness

 A house and gardens tour of Charleston is more than the sum of its parts.
-The city is famous for its charming buildings and elegant mix of architecture, all built at low level.
+This city in South Carolina is famous for its charming buildings and elegant mix of architecture, all built at low level.
 You can take a variety of tours around many historic Charleston houses at any time of the year.
 But if you come in spring the annual Charleston Festival of Houses and Gardens, run by the Historic Charleston Foundation, opens up over 100 properties to the public.
 (115 at last count) These Charleston house tours take in everything from the famous singles to heritage properties to multi million pound inheritances.
-And as a tourist it’s a rare chance to have a poke around the home of a local, discover what makes them tick, and sometimes even meet them…
+In this sponsored post I am shown around a few.
+It’s a rare chance to have a poke around the home of a Charleston local and discover what makes them tick,,,.

 The trials of a Brit abroad